MarcKaufmann/congame/README.md

     $ nvm use && npm install && npm run build
     $ raco pkg install chief
     $ raco pkg install congame-core/      # install and build the core library and its deps
     $ raco pkg install congame-identity/  # install and build the application and its deps
+    $ raco pkg install congame-smtp-proxy # install and build the smtp-proxy dispatching traffic
+                                          # to the right identity server (staging or production)
     $ raco pkg install congame-web/       # install and build the application and its deps
     $ raco pkg install congame-doc/       # install and build the docs and their deps
     # To install a package or study that tests depend on (e.g. congame-pjb-studies),
     # uncomment the following line and replace by appropriate package.
+    # raco pkg install congame-price-lists/  # needed by congame-pjb-studies
     # raco pkg install congame-pjb-studies/
     $ raco pkg install congame-tests/  # install and build the tests and their deps